Longfld/AngularQuickStartForBeginning/README.md

     have trouble to start https://github.com/angular/quickstart

-    Want a simply salution that understanable as a programmer
+    Want a simply solution that understanable as a programmer

     want to use systemjs ,